-So it only makes sense to only download trusted apps, verify the publisher of those apps, and double-check that the app has good reviews before you invite it into your system.
+So it only makes sense to only download trusted apps and files, verify the publisher of those apps or files, and double-check that the app has good reviews before you invite it into your system.

 That concludes our round-up of the best ways to protect your Windows PC in 2021.
 Follow the steps above to secure your device and your sensitive data.